sbmaruf/sbmaruf_website_source/content/publication/UXLA/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Arxiv"
-publication_short = "In *pre-print*"
+publication = "The Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing, 2021" publication_short = "In *ACL-IJCNLP-2021*"

 # Abstract.
-abstract = "Transfer learning has yielded state-of-the-art (SoTA) results in many supervised natural language processing tasks.
+abstract = "Transfer learning has yielded state-of-the-art (SoTA) results in many supervised NLP tasks.
 However,  annotated data for every target task in every target language is rare, especially for low-resource languages.
-We propose MultiMix, a novel data augmentation framework for self-supervised learning in zero-resource transfer learning scenarios.
-In particular, MultiMix targets to solve cross-lingual adaptation problems from a source language distribution to an unknown target language distribution, assuming no training labels are available for the target language task.
-At its core, MultiMix performs simultaneous self-training with data augmentation and unsupervised sample selection.
-To show its effectiveness, we conduct extensive experiments on zero-resource cross-lingual transfer tasks for Named Entity Recognition and Natural Language Inference.
-MultiMix achieves SoTA results in both tasks, outperforming the baselines by a good margin.
-With an in-depth model dissection, we demonstrate the cumulative contributions of different components to MultiMix's success."
+We propose UXLA, a novel unsupervised data augmentation framework for zero-resource transfer learning scenarios.
+In particular, UXLA aims to solve cross-lingual adaptation problems from a source language task distribution to an unknown target language task distribution, assuming no training label in the target language.
+At its core, UXLA performs simultaneous self-training with data augmentation and unsupervised sample selection.
+To show its effectiveness, we conduct extensive experiments on three diverse zero-resource cross-lingual transfer tasks.
+UXLA achieves SoTA results in all the tasks, outperforming the baselines by a good margin.
+With an in-depth framework dissection, we demonstrate the cumulative contributions of different components to its success."

 # Summary.
 An optional shortened abstract.
-summary = "We propose MultiMix, a novel data augmentation framework for self-supervised learning in zero-resource transfer learning scenarios."
+summary = "We propose UXLA, a novel data augmentation framework for self-supervised learning in zero-resource transfer learning scenarios."

 # Digital Object Identifier (DOI)
 doi = ""